Facts and Figures

 Cancer

-Cancer Care is provided through the NCI-designated Harold C. Simmons Comprehensive Cancer Center, which includes Radiation Oncology services offering unsurpassed technology and compassionate care in an environment designed to promote hope and comfort to those being treated for some of the most challenging illnesses.
+Cancer care provided through the Simmons Cancer Center includes Radiation Oncology services, offering unsurpassed technology and compassionate care in an environment designed to promote hope and comfort to those being treated for some of the most challenging illnesses.

 Brain Function/Neuroscience

-UT Southwestern’s Peter O’Donnell Jr. Brain Institute includes more than 2,100 faculty and staff, including nearly 400 clinical and research faculty in 200 areas of specialty care including neurology, neurosurgery, otolaryngology, psychiatry, and physical medicine and rehabilitation.
-The Institute’s members work to develop new therapies to restore and improve brain function, to utilize new imaging technologies to directly visualize disruption of brain function and structure, to understand how the nervous system generates integrative behavior and cognition, and to become a national center for excellence in the precise diagnosis and treatment of brain disorders.
-Clinicians and researchers work together to treat and to find the root causes of Parkinson’s disease, multiple sclerosis, amyotrophic lateral sclerosis, epilepsy, and peripheral nerve injuries.
-The Medical Center has been designated as a Neuroscience Clinical Trials Center Network of Excellence.
+UT Southwestern’s Peter O’Donnell Jr. Brain Institute brings together more than 2,200 faculty and staff, including more than 530 clinical and research faculty in areas of specialty care including neurology, neurosurgery, psychiatry, and physical medicine and rehabilitation.
+The Institute combines foundational scientific research with clinical care, where members work to develop new therapies to restore and improve brain function, to utilize new imaging technologies to directly visualize disruption of brain function and structure, to understand how the nervous system generates integrative behavior and cognition, and to become a national center for excellence in the precise diagnosis and treatment of brain disorders.
+Clinicians and researchers collaborate to offer treatments for and find the root causes of more than 200 conditions including Alzheimer's disease and neurodegenerative disorders, stroke and cerebrovascular disorders, movement disorders and ALS, treatment-resistant depression and psychiatric diseases, and spine conditions.
+The O’Donnell Brain Institute’s vision is that, together, our work will create a future without brain disease.

 Stroke

-UT Southwestern is an Advanced Comprehensive Stroke Center, the highest level of certification for stroke care.
-UT Southwestern’s Robert D. Rogers Advanced Comprehensive Stroke Center is a Joint Commission-certified Advanced Comprehensive Stroke Center, which also is certified by the American Heart Association and the American Stroke Association.
+Certified by The Joint Commission at the highest level for stroke care, UT Southwestern’s Robert D. Rogers Advanced Comprehensive Stroke Center also is certified by the American Heart Association and the American Stroke Association.
+UT Southwestern’s treatment of stroke is rated as High Performing by U.S. News & World Report.

 Heart